 As a healthcare provider, you want your patients to be taken care of and feel satisfied from the moment they enter your clinic till the moment they leave.

-And patient flow management is definitely one of them.
+Patient flow management is definitely one of them.

 Read on to learn:

-What is Patient Flow and Patient Flow Management?
+What is Patient Flow Management?

 Patient Flow Management Challenges